vekatze/neut/book/src/statements.md

 }
 ```

-If a nominal definition isn't followed by a real definition, the compiler reports an error.
+If a nominal definition isn't followed by a corresponding real definition, the compiler reports an error.

 ## `foreign`